macskas/pptp-ipup-helper/README.md

 ```
 ### automatic
 First copy pptp-route-helper.pl to /usr/local/sbin/ directory.
-Then you have to create a script shellscript and place it in the /etc/ppp/ip-up.d/ directory.
+Then you have to create a shell script and place it in the /etc/ppp/ip-up.d/ directory.
 ```
 root@asd:/etc/ppp/ip-up.d# cat asd.sh
 #!/bin/bash